What the No Surprises Act and Good Faith Estimates Mean for Your Practice

 In other words, you need to ask each client whether they have insurance and whether they intend to use it to cover your services.
 If the answer to either question is no, they need a Good Faith Estimate.

-While many providers have expressed concern or confusion over the new rules, the goal is to protect clients from surprise billing by providing cost transparency.
 Once you’re familiar with the requirements and templates, compliance is fully achievable, and will likely become as routine as the other disclosure paperwork in your practice, such as the Notice of Privacy Practices required for covered entities under HIPAA.

-Do I Need to Abide by the No Surprises Act and the Good Faith Estimate Provisions?
+Do I need to abide by the No Surprises Act and the Good Faith Estimate provisions?

 The Act applies to all healthcare providers and facilities operating under the scope of a state-issued license or certification.
 So, if you are a licensed or registered provider in your state, you likely need to abide by the Act.
 No specific specialties, types of service, or facilities are exempt.